 DePaul Online Teaching Evaluations

-- Find out about DePaul's Online Teaching Evaluations and watch video tutorials on how to customize them and interpret the reports.
+- Learn about DePaul's Online Teaching Evaluations and watch video tutorials on how to access them and interpret the reports.

 Gathering Feedback Before the Quarter Ends

 Gathering feedback throughout the quarter helps us understand what is and is not working in our courses.
 It allows us to validate strategies we are already implementing and to identify issues before they become problems.